alonitac/DevOpsJan22/11_aws_demos/storage_demos.md

 8. How can you **permanently** delete an object (and its non-current versions) from a version-enabled bucket?

-## Create a Lambda Function
+### Create S3 event notification to a Lambda Function

-### Create a private Docker container repository in ECR, build the YoloV5 Docker container and push it
+#### Create a private Docker container repository in ECR, build the YoloV5 Docker container and push it

 1. Open the Amazon ECR console at [https://console\.aws\.amazon\.com/ecr/repositories](https://console.aws.amazon.com/ecr/repositories)\.